ekernf01/ggrn/README.md

 ### Detailed documentation

-From the grammar set out in `GGRN.md`, many of the combinations that can be specified either make no sense, or would be very complex to implement.
-The current software offers subsets of features via several separate backends, such as GEARS and DCD-FG.
+From the grammar set out in our technical documentation, many of the combinations that can be specified either make no sense, or would be very complex to implement.
+The current software offers subsets of features via several separate backends.

 With apologies, the `method` arg of the `grn.fit` is currently used to select both the backend AND the regression method.
 In the future we hope to replace it with two separate args, `backend` and `regression_method`, but this may break backwards compatibility.